Animal Welfare

 Goals set in March 2016: We are considering a revised antibiotics policy for all our contracted beef, not just ground.
 As with dairy, we are asking all of our suppliers to cease dehorning without pain management by 2026, or sooner if there are breakthroughs on resolving these issues (such as using polled genetics so that cattle are born without horns).

-Pork: As of 2016, our contracted pork producer puts sows in group housing, instead of confining them to inhumane gestation crates, for most of their pregnancies.* In 2019, we notified our supplier that we require full elimination of the use of gestation crates by the end of 2021 and to encourage them to continue their important research on more humane farrowing environments.
-Despite our commitment, the journey to full elimination of gestation crates for our nationwide supply has been challenging.
-The COVID-19 pandemic brought on unexpected barriers but we persisted, receiving accolades for our determination in the 2021 Quit Stalling Report by World Animal Protection.
-A case study in the report titled “Bon Appétit Stands Firm on Sow Welfare Despite Unprecedented Challenges,” (see page 7) illuminates how we overcame barriers brought on by the pandemic to continue pursuing our commitment to have an entire gestation crate-free pork supply.
+Pork: Our contracted pork is gestation crate-free with sows living in group housing.
+We were the first food service company to commit to and then implement this strict protocol, despite multiple challenges.
+While our supplier began putting sows in group housing and not confining them to gestation crates for their entire pregnancies starting in 2016, the COVID-19 pandemic brought on unexpected barriers to achieving a gestation crate-free supply by 2021 as we had originally intended.
+We received accolades for our persistence in pursuing these important animal welfare standards in the 2021 Quit Stalling Report by World Animal Protection.
+A case study in the report titled “Bon Appétit Stands Firm on Sow Welfare Despite Unprecedented Challenges,” (see page 7) illuminates how we overcame barriers brought on by the pandemic to continue pursuing our commitment to have a completely gestation crate-free pork supply.
 We’re proud to say that in 2022, we began the process of rolling out gestation crate-free pork to all of our accounts nationwide — even though only two states (California and Massachusetts) require this level of welfare.
 We would like to see enriched environments for all pigs as well as tail docking and castration either phased out and performed with pain management by 2026, or sooner if there are breakthroughs on resolving these issues.
+Currently, our supplier limits its use of farrowing crates to the period before piglets are weaned, and is actively testing more humane farrowing practices and environments.
+Since 2016, our pork has come from animals never given non-therapeutic antibiotics or growth promoters.

 “This sets the bar for animal welfare for major food service providers.”